Flag of Lincolnshire: History

 The design was the result of a two-year campaign, prompted by a letter to County News from two caravan owner readers from Moulton, to raise the county's profile.
 The campaign was taken up by BBC Radio Lincolnshire, which launched a campaign in partnership with Lincolnshire Life magazine that culminated in a vote.
 The campaign was supported by local businesses, who saw it as a good way to promote trade and tourism in Lincolnshire.

+2005 competition finalists

 Design

 The flag features a red cross, edged in yellow and bearing a yellow fleur-de-lys, on a background of green and blue quarters; in the jargon of blazon, Quarterly Vert and Azure, on a Cross Gules fimbriated Or a Fleur-de-Lys of the last.

 The red cross is the Saint George's Cross representing England.
 Yellow represents the crops grown in the county, as well as the nickname "Yellowbellies" given to people born and bred in Lincolnshire.
 Blue represents both the sea of the East coast and the wide skies of Lincolnshire, and green symbolises the rich lushness of fenland fields.
 The fleur de lys is a recognised symbol of the City of Lincoln.

 The Pantone Colours for the flag are: